xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 NOTE: values in val are specified as x,y,n,..
 NOTE: series API supports types: sample, entry (debug mode only).
 Data for the current day are only available in debug mode

-**List HTTP pages:**
-If HTTPSPORTS[0] is the same of HTTPSPORTS[1], only one server will be started for all services HTTPSPORTS[0]/ -> webapp
-HTTPSPORTS[0]/dbg.html -> debug webapp

-**SVG convention:**
-NOTE: If the server does no have a svg for a given space, the space will be assigned an empty.svg

 **SYSTEM VARIABLES:**
-GATESERVER is set to the application folder
+n/a

 **CONFIGURATION:**
-See .envtest and .systemenv files for configuration example
+See gateserver.ini and configuration.ini  file for configuration example

 **COMMAND LINE OPTIONS:**
--dbs Path : specifies path where to store the database, './DBS' used if not specified
+-debug                  : enables debug mode (to be done)
+-db path                : set database path (to be done)
+-dc path                : set disk cache path (to be done)
+-user username          : set username (to be done)
+-pwd password           : set password (to be done)
+-echo                   : enter the echo mode (to be done)
--cdelay int : specifies the maximum delay for recovery data usage
+-cdelay int             : specifies the maximum delay for recovery data usage(to be done)
--debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo)
--dellogs : delete all existing logs
--dmode Int : specifies an execution mode (0: default, 1: full test, 2: short test)
+-dmode Int              : specifies an execution mode (0: default, 1: full test, 2: short test) (to be done)
--dumpentry : forces all entry values/activity to be written in a log file for debug (experimental)
+-dumpentry              : forces all entry values/activity to be written in a log file for debug (to be done)
--dvl : activate dvl
--env String : specifies the configuration file, uses .env if not specified
--ks : enable killswitch API
--nomal : disable malicious attack control
--norst : disable start-up device reset (deprecated and set as default)
--forcerst : enable start-up device reset
--repcon : enables current reporting in JS
--ri Int : set log ri
--rs Int64 : set log rs
--st string : set start time, time specified as HH:MM
+-st string              : set start time, time specified as HH:MM (to be done)
--eeprom : enables refresh of device eeprom at every connection
+-eeprom                 : enables refresh of device eeprom at every connection (to be done)
--nosample : disable automatic check for database recovery
+-nosample               : disable automatic check for database recovery (to be done)
--dbsupdate : enable DBS integrity check HTTP API
+-dbsupdate              : enable DBS integrity check HTTP API (to be done)
--tdl int : TCP read deadline in hours (default 24)
+-tdl int                : TCP read deadline in hours (default 24) (to be done)

-**HARDCODED OPTIONS:**
-- support.SkipDBS : true to skip usage of database (disables also web app)
-- support.DisableWebApp : true to disable web app
+**INSTALLATION**
+Executable file: gateserver(.exe)
+Configuration files: gateserver.ini, configuration.ini
+Resource folders:

+**TO BE DONE (in priority order)**
+ - everything